Respect of Right to Privacy

 - Order copies of your credit report once a year to ensure accuracy.
 Call any of the national credit reporting agencies.

-- Report any suspected fraud to Olmsted National Bank and credit card issuers immediately so that they can start to close accounts and clear your name right away.
+- Report any suspected fraud to ONB Bank and credit card issuers immediately so that they can start to close accounts and clear your name right away.

 By law you are only liable for the first $50.00 of unauthorized charges against a credit card account.
 Still, restoring you identity can be a tremendous inconvenience.
 It’s worth your while to exercise a little preventive maintenance.
 Protect yourself against this terrible crime.